ishanbagchi/dsa-practice/README.md

 3. **Edge Cases**: Consider boundary conditions and edge cases in your solutions
 4. **Practice**: Solve similar problems to reinforce pattern understanding

+## 🤝 Contributing

+We welcome contributions!
+Whether you want to:
+- Add new problem solutions
+- Improve existing solutions
+- Fix bugs or enhance documentation
+- Suggest new categories

+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## 📝 Notes

 -   All solutions are optimized for readability and performance